andyyy60/andyyy60.github.io/instructions.md

 ### Table of Contents
 1. Data Types
 a.
 What is a primitive data type?
-c.
+2. Variables
+a.
 Declaring variables
+3. Operators
+a.
+Arithmetic operators
-d.
-Using operators
+b.
+Relational operators
-e.
-Using strings
+4. Strings

 ---